 So, although a shared Internet Protocol address is generally the best option for most websites like small business sites, blogs and personal web pages, they can have their limitations when it comes to experiments, heavy web applications, processing a lot of HTTP requests at a faster rate, and accessing the website through just searching up the IP address in your search bar.

-For developers who want these advantages, you have to go to the effort of specifically contacting your hosting provider to ask for a dedicated IP address, which may also cost you more.
+For developers who want these advantages, you have to make the effort of contacting your hosting provider specifically to ask for a dedicated IP address, which may also cost you more.